vitessio/enhancements/veps/vep-1.md

 Monotonic versioning itself is a modified version of [Semantic Versioning](https://semver.org/).

+## Release Criteria

+The release cadence is based on time-based rather than feature-based milestones.
+However; all releases must pass the suite of continuous integration and regression tests prior to release.

+Large or compatibility breaking features will be encouraged to merge within the first 6 weeks of the development cycle.
+Performance testing will be completed on a recurring basis throughout the development cycle.

 ## Backwards and Forwards Compatibility Promise

 For each `COMPATIBILITY` number, both backwards and forwards compatibility **MUST** be ensured.
 To use hypothetical examples: